cppalliance/safe-cpp/proposal/draft.md

    20  InstEnd _4
 ```

 The assignment `t3.0.0.1` lowers to `_4.0.0.1`.
 This is a place name of a local variable.
-It's an _owned place_.
-The compiler would be able to relocate out of this place, because it doesn't involve dereferences, chasing function calls or accessing global state.
+Importantly, it doesn't involve dereferences, unlike the result of an `std::get` call.
+It's an _owned place_ which the compiler is able to relocate out of.

-### Arrays and slices

-New array type [T; N] won't decay to T* during argument deduction.
+C++'s native array decays to pointers and doesn't support pass-by-value semantics. `std::array` encapsulates arrays to fix these problems and provides an `operator[]` API for consistent subscripting syntax.
+But `std::array` is broken for our purposes.
+Since `operator[]` returns a reference, the `std::array`'s elements are not _owned places_ and can't be relocated out of.

+Safe C++ introduces a first-class pass-by-value array type `[T; N]` and a first-class slice companion type `[T; dyn]`.
+Subobjects of both the old and new array types with constant indices are _owned places_ and support relocation.

+Slices have dynamic length and are _incomplete types_.
+You may form borrows, references or pointers to slices and access through those.
+These are called _fat pointers_ and are 16 bytes on 64-bit platforms.
+The data pointer is accompanied by a length field.

+The new array type, the slice type and the legacy builtin array type panic on out-of-bounds subscripts.
+They exhibit bounds safety in the new object model.
+Use [unsafe subscripts](#unsafe-subscripts) to suppress the runtime bounds check.

+Making `std::pair`, `std::tuple` and `std::array` magic types with native support for relocation is on the short list of language improvements.
+In the meanwhile, their first-class replacements provide us with a convenient path forward for developing the safe standard library.

 ### `operator rel`